User Session Recording Technology for Security and Compliance Training Course

 - Gain a practical understanding of cryptography.

-- Recognize typical coding mistakes and learn how to avoid them.
+- Learn about typical coding mistakes and how to prevent them.

-- Stay informed about recent vulnerabilities affecting the Java framework.
+- Gain insights into recent vulnerabilities within the Java framework.

-- Receive sources and further reading materials on secure coding practices.
+- Access resources and further readings on secure coding practices.

 Audience